-EN/UVLO provides ON and OFF control for the LM5164-Q1.
+EN/UVLO provides ON and OFF control for the LM5163H-Q1.
 When $V{\text{EN/UVLO}}$ is below approximately 1.1 V, the device is in shutdown mode.
 Both the internal linear regulator and the switching regulator are off.
-The quiescent current in shutdown mode drops to 3 μ A at $V{\text{IN}}=24$ V. The LM5164-Q1 also employs internal bias rail undervoltage protection.
-If the internal bias supply voltage is below its UV threshold, the regulator remains off.
+The quiescent current in shutdown mode drops to 3 μ A at V{IN} = 24 V. The LM5163H-Q1 also employs internal bias rail undervoltage protection.
+If the internal bias supply voltage is below the UV threshold, the regulator remains off.